 You’ve probably heard about how solar energy can reduce your electricity bills, but how much do solar panels really cost?
 The easiest way to calculate the average cost of solar panels is to look at its price in dollars per watt, which is relatively consistent across the United States.
 Continue reading

 In the past few years, utilities across the country — from Indiana to Massachusetts to Arizona — proposed mandatory or voluntary demand charges for residential customers.
 With the right resources and knowledge, it is definitely possible to reduce your monthly bill on a demand charge rate.
 But in many situations, including often for people with solar on their roof, demand charges can lead to more expensive bills overall.

-Solar in the Golden State is heating up.
-Prices are falling, and solar panels make more sense than ever for CA homeowners.
-Choosing the right installer for your solar project is one of the most important steps in the solar shopping process, but it can be difficult to know which installers are the best.
-Check out our updated ranking of the best solar companies in CA, based on factors like consumer satisfaction and total number of completed installations.
+Solar adoption in the Bay State is accelerating.
+As prices continue to fall, solar panels make more sense than ever for MA homeowners who lament high electricity prices while benefitting from strong local incentives offered to solar buyers.
+Selecting the right installer for your solar project is one of the most important steps in the solar process, but it can be difficult to know which installers are the highest quality.
+Check out our updated ranking of the top solar companies in MA, based on factors like consumer satisfaction and market activity.